Simple Activities To Help Your Family Slow Down to Cultivate Connection

 Work on a Puzzle

 Another way you can slow down as a family and create an unpressured opportunity for connection is by working on a puzzle together.
 Aside from being a fun social thing to do, puzzles provide a number of surprising health benefits such as aiding development of both the right and left side of the brain and improving IQ.
-Definite homeschool wins!
+Definitely homeschool wins!

 Color